Honoring the land, legacy, and stories that inspire us.

 When the last farmers in your family or community disappear, what happens to their stories?

-My memoir in progress explores growing up on a struggling family tobacco farm in rural North Carolina.
+My memoir in progress explores growing up on a struggling family farm in rural North Carolina.
 It reflects on shame and dignity, labor and love, family and nature, and a girl’s search for her place in a changing world.

 Capturing the past through memoir and personal essays and stories.